 In order to be eligible, faculty members must have a continuing salaried appointment in the College of Public Health.
 In addition, the individual must not have won the award in the previous five years.
-Emeritus faculty, adjunct faculty, or Teaching Assistants are not eligible to be nominated.
-Past recipients.
+Emeritus faculty, adjunct faculty and teaching assistants are not eligible to be nominated.

 Criteria for Nomination:

-Nominations may be submitted by students, faculty members, or alumni of the College of Public Health, and may come from individuals or groups.
+Nominations may be submitted by students, faculty members and alumni of the College of Public Health, and may come from individuals or groups.

 Selection Committee and Process:

-The Committee is comprised of the three most recent recipients of the award, plus one student from each Division/Program in the College of Public Health.
-The Selection Committee will review final nominations.
-For each nominee, the committee will request a CV, letter from the Division Chair/Program Director concerning the individual's teaching contributions, and copies of SEI's of courses for the last three years.
-Using this additional information, the committee will select a single person for the award.
+The selection committee is comprised of the three most recent recipients of the award, plus one student from each division/program in the College of Public Health.
+The selection committee will review final nominations.
+For each nominee, the committee will request a CV, letter from the division chair/program director concerning the individual's teaching contributions, and copies of SEI's of courses from the last three years.
+Using this information, the committee will select a single person for the award.

-Award recipients will be given a plaque indicating the honor and will also be added to the plaque listing all recipients displayed outside the dean's suite in the second-floor lobby of Cunz Hall.
+Award recipients will be given a plaque indicating the honor, and will be added to the plaque listing all recipients, displayed outside the dean's suite in the second-floor lobby of Cunz Hall.